 30 m high and round, it is a sturdy building from antiquity – the Roman Emperor Galerius had it built in the 4th century, perhaps as a mausoleum for himself.
 Galerius was a strict persecutor of Christians for most of his life – but soon after, the Empire became Christian and quickly turned the Galerius’ Rotunda into a splendid Christian church.
 The golden mosaics in the cupola and on some arches are still partly preserved and still magnificent.
 In 1591, the building became a mosque and with that status came a free-standing minaret.
 After all that back-and-forth, today it is a non-religious historical site.

-Over the next few days, we seek out many more churches, archaeological excavations from the Roman period such as the excavated Roman Forum, and walk along the remnants of the sturdy city walls.
+Over the next few days, we seek out many more churches, archaeological excavations from the Roman period such as the excavated Roman Forum.
+We also walk along the remnants of the sturdy city walls.
 Yet five days are not enough to see all the Palaeochristian and Byzantine sites on the UNESCO list and everything else we thought we would like to see in Thessaloniki.
-Especially as we spent the better part of two days on excursions travelling into the nearby countryside (see our previous post, “The tomb of Philipp II in Vergina“).
+Especially as we spent the better part of two days on excursions travelling into the nearby countryside.
+For this, see our previous post, “The tomb of Philipp II in Vergina“.

 The second big item on our sightseeing wish list of “cakes” was the Byzantine Museum.
-Thessaloniki was from the start one of the most important cities in the Eastern Roman / Byzantine Empire, and there are a lot of early Christian objects on display: The marble columns and huge stone sarcophaguses look quite Roman to us.
-In the early years, the burial rules were apparently quite lax – short of cremation, the early Christians could do everything as in heathen times, including extravagant grave goods, painted tombs and funeral banquets.
+Thessaloniki was from the start one of the most important cities in the Eastern Roman / Byzantine Empire, and there are a lot of early Christian objects on display.
+The marble columns and huge stone sarcophaguses look quite Roman to us.
+In the early years, the burial rules were apparently quite lax – short of cremation, the early Christians could do everything as in heathen times.
+That included extravagant grave goods, painted tombs and funeral banquets.

 How to become a martyr